AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 - *filepath*: Absolute path or relative path to adapter module from location of json.
 - *name*: Adapter name.
 - *suffixes*: File suffixes associated with this adapter.
+- *version*: Version number of plugin defined in manifest.

 ## Module: opentimelineio.core